CommonGateway/PetStore/README.md

 - Navigate to projects in the top navigation or go to yourworkspacename.stoplight.io/admin/projects.
 - Create a new project with the `New Project` button in the top right corner.
 - To edit an already existing API and you have the OpenAPI file for that API, you can choose to `Import OpenAPI file`.
+- Go to `Overview`, find `Servers` and make sure there is 1 server with value `http://localhost`.
 - Firstly, you should create a model (object) which we can link to a path later.
 Right-click on 'Models' in the bottom left window and select 'New model'.
 Here you can define an object.
 - You can create paths (endpoints) by right-clicking on 'Paths' in the bottom left window and selecting 'New Path'.
 You can add multiple methods to your path by selecting one and pressing the + operation button.
 - To link a path with a model, you can select a path, add or select a response, add or select `body` from that response, and then if this path is an array of objects select `array` as type with subtype `$ref` or if this path is for a single object select `$ref` as type.
 In the `$ref` search box you can find and select your created models.
-- If you are satisfied with your created API you can save it by selecting 'Publish' in the top left of the page.
-Next, we want to export this OpenAPI Specification by righting clicking your .yaml file in the top left section of the page and selecting 'Export'.
-Choose the format YAML or JSON and press 'Save to file'.
+- If you are satisfied with your created API you can save it by selecting `Publish` in the top left of the page.
+Next, we want to export this OpenAPI Specification by righting clicking your .yaml file in the top left section of the page beneath `Reference` and selecting `Export`.
+Choose the format YAML or JSON and press `Save to file`.

 You have now downloaded your OpenAPI Specification (OAS).
 Continue to [adding your OAS to your repository](#adding-your-oas-to-your-repository).